Ann-Anahit/p5-advanced-frontend/TASK.md

 - Order posts created at/// set the newest post at first
 - post max char 250
 - success messages to any operation with db o.g. sign in, sign up, sign out, update posts etc
+- add event should not appear on header when user is not logged in

 - update backend Readme  ✅
+- add Validator tests insted of automatic to backend TEST ✅
 - update frontend Readme!
-- add Validator tests insted of automatic to backend TEST
-- add event should not appear on header when user is not logged in
 - add categories
+- add events

 SET DEBUG FALSE